krislette/navijeff/README.md

 </details>

 ### Configure API Key
 An **API key** is the most important part of this application, so make sure that you have it, from Google.
 To know more about getting your own API key, you can check this [video](https://youtu.be/hsNlz7-abd0?si=G-JMXV_MzokUXIEL).
+You can also contact the [developers](#contributors) to borrow the API key that they have used.
 After getting your own API key, you can proceed with the instructions.

 <details>
 <summary><b>Show Instructions</b></summary>